Patches (Chairmen of the Board song): Chairmen of the Board

 The song was written by General Johnson, the lead singer of Chairmen of the Board, with Ron Dunbar, who worked in A&R and record production at the Invictus record label, owned and overseen by Brian Holland, Lamont Dozier, and Eddie Holland, formerly of Motown.
 Dunbar was often credited with co-writing hit songs at Invictus with "Edyth Wayne", a pseudonym used by Holland-Dozier-Holland during the time when they were in legal dispute with Motown and its music publishing arm Jobete to which they had been contracted.

-The song tells a story about how a boy born and raised in poverty in Alabama "on a farm way back up in the woods," took over responsibility for his family from his dying father.
-After his father dies, he has to endure extra labor as the oldest son of the family, by farming and going to school.
-However, a rainstorm washes the crops away and he has to work extra hard in the fields.
-Years later, his mother dies and the other members of his family move away, leaving him as the man of the farm.
-This story, which featured spoken recitations, ends unresolved.
+The song tells a story about a boy born and raised in poverty on a backwoods farm in Alabama by a father who endured much suffering in life; the father dies before the boy is 13, entrusting the boy with the family and estate.
+The boy is forbidden from quitting school (as the father never could attend), so he must do all of the farm work before and after school so that he and his family have food.
+The burden is almost too much for the boy, especially after a flood wipes out a crop, but determination not to let his father down, along wth his mother's prayers, keep him going.
+Years later, his mother has died and he and his younger siblings are adults, and he looks back on his father's words as what helped him pull through those hard times.

 "Patches" was included on Chairmen of the Board's first album, The Chairmen of the Board (later reissued as Give Me Just a Little More Time), and was the B-side of the group's July 1970 single, "Everything's Tuesday", their third chart hit.